 Right now services can barely meet current levels of demand for services, let alone manage even more people coming through their doors.director of policy and strategy

 So where does this demand come from?
 One trust told us “Demand is rising as the other safety nets are removed as a result of local government cuts.”
 Children and young people are a vulnerable group who rely heavily on an interconnected set of services, not just the NHS.
 Cut a council funded service like school nursing and demand for an interconnected NHS service for young people rises.

 The government has committed over a billion pounds of extra funding over the next five years to improve CAMHS provision and some of this spending is coming through.
 However, overall, 80% of mental health trust leaders were worried that this is not enough and would not be spent where it is needed most.
 Too often trust leaders report that any extra funding is just used to fill existing gaps or to manage the current high levels of demand, not improve quality or widen access to services.

-The right staff and skills in the right place is the only way to improve mental health services.Director of policy and strategytweet this
+The right staff and skills in the right place is the only way to improve mental health services.Director of Policy and Strategy and Deputy Chief Executivetweet this

 The right staff, with the right skills in the right place is the only way to improve mental health services on the ground.
 But mental health trust leaders are struggling to find sufficient staff to deliver their services, let alone find new staff to extend, transform or innovate.
 And where are concerns about workforce shortages greatest?
 CAMHS and crisis care - the areas where demand is greatest and where it is still growing.